Sujal261/Sujal261/README.md

 ## 👋 About Me
-### <br><br>Hi!
+### Hi!
 I'm Sujal Gyawali, a passionate programmer and tech enthusiast from Nepal.
 I enjoy building projects in Python, C++, and working with AI and machine learning.
 I'm always learning something new and love turning ideas into real-world solutions.<br><br>- 💻 Currently exploring deep learning and transformer models<br>- 🛠️ Projects in system design and automation<br>- 📬 Feel free to connect or collaborate!<br><br>

 ## 🌐 Socials: